woshildh/center_loss/README.md

 ## Center loss by PyTorch
- This is an implementation of center loss [Wen et al. A Discriminative Feature Learning Approach for Deep Face Recognition.
+ This is an implementation of center loss [A Discriminative Feature Learning Approach for Deep Face Recognition.
 ECCV 2016.](https://ydwen.github.io/papers/WenECCV16.pdf )

 ### Requirements:
 PyTorch(0.4 or later)